 Some of the most common seizure triggers include:

-Failure to take your antiepileptic drugs (AEDs) as prescribed is one of the most common seizure triggers.
+Failure to take antiepileptic drugs (AEDs) as prescribed is one of the most common seizure triggers.
 AEDs work by preventing seizure activity in the brain, but for the medication to work properly, you must have a high enough level of medication in your bloodstream.
 Missing a dose or taking the wrong dose of your AED can decrease these levels and trigger seizures.

 Stress is another commonly reported trigger.
 Emotional or psychological stress, including anxiety, anger, depression, or other heightened emotional states, can trigger a seizure in some people.
 Stress can also contribute to other triggers, such as lack of sleep.